Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Abstract

 \section{Abstract}

-Gaze estimation reveals where a person is looking.
-It is an important clue for understanding human intention.
-The recent development of deep learning has revolutionized many computer vision tasks, the appearance-based gaze estimation is no exception.
-However, it lacks a guideline for designing deep learning algorithms for gaze estimation tasks.
-In this paper, we present a comprehensive review of the appearance-based gaze estimation methods with deep learning.
-We summarize the processing pipeline and discuss these methods from four perspectives: deep feature extraction, deep neural network architecture design, personal calibration as well as device and platform.
-Since the data pre-processing and post-processing methods are crucial for gaze estimation, we also survey face/eye detection method, data rectification method, 2D/3D gaze conversion method, and gaze origin conversion method.
-To fairly compare the performance of various gaze estimation approaches, we characterize all the publicly available gaze estimation datasets and collect the code of typical gaze estimation algorithms.
-We implement these codes and set up a benchmark of converting the results of different methods into the same evaluation metrics.
-This paper not only serves as a reference to develop deep learning-based gaze estimation methods but also a guideline for future gaze estimation research.
-Implemented methods and data processing codes are available at \emph{\url{http://phi-ai.org/GazeHub}}.
+Human gaze provides valuable information on human focus and intentions, making it a crucial area of research.
+Recently, deep learning has revolutionized appearance-based gaze estimation.
+However, due to the unique features of gaze estimation research, such as the unfair comparison between 2D gaze positions and 3D gaze vectors and the different pre-processing and post-processing methods, there is a lack of a definitive guideline for developing deep learning-based gaze estimation algorithms.
+In this paper, we present a systematic review of the appearance-based gaze estimation methods using deep learning.
+Firstly, we survey the existing gaze estimation algorithms along the typical gaze estimation pipeline: deep feature extraction, deep learning model design, personal calibration and platforms.
+Secondly, to fairly compare the performance of different approaches, we summarize the data pre-processing and post-processing methods, including face/eye detection, data rectification, 2D/3D gaze conversion and gaze origin conversion.
+Finally, we set up a comprehensive benchmark for deep learning-based gaze estimation.
+We characterize all the public datasets and provide the source code of typical gaze estimation algorithms.
+This paper serves not only as a reference to develop deep learning-based gaze estimation methods, but also a guideline for future gaze estimation research.
+The project web page can be found at \emph{\url{https://phi-ai.buaa.edu.cn/Gazehub/}}.